yujiri8/yujiri.xyz/index.md

 I'm a programmer, writer, and philosopher of all things.
 I post all kinds of stuff here:

-[Prismata content](prismata/) - I used to play this game devoutly, and wrote a lot of beginner guides and stuff.
+[Didact](didact) - an anti-CMS that does the busywork without taking away your flexibility

+[Sanemark](sanemark) - a saner dialect of Markdown

 [Spem, the philosopher's conlang.](spem/)

+[Protagonism](protagonism/), my "religion" if you could call it that.

+[Argument](argument/) - insights on debating and the psychology of argument, arguments and rebuttal I've made, debunkings of random bad but popular ideas.

 [Software content](software/) - Unix and Python tutorials, reviews, programming philosophy and rants.
 Not actual software I've written.

-[Protagonism](protagonism/), my "religion" if you could call it that.

-[Argument](argument/) - insights on debating and the psychology of argument, arguments and rebuttal I've made, debunkings of random bad but popular ideas.
+[Prismata content](prismata/) - I used to play this game devoutly, and wrote a lot of beginner guides and stuff.

 [Music](music/) - I used to make some, although I don't anymore.

-[Game design](game_design/) - many people think that different people enjoy different things and so all judgements of games are nothing more than personal preferences, but I don't subscribe to that nihilism.
+[Game design philosophy](game_design/) - many people think that different people enjoy different things and so all judgements of games are just than personal preferences, but I don't subscribe to that nihilism.

 [Storytelling philosophy](fiction/)